mmazer/genv/README.md

 3. Install any versions of Grails under `.genv/grails` using the version number as the sub-directory name.

+4. You can specify default arguments for running Grails by creating a `grails.ini` file in the `genv` directory, e.g. :

+        --plain-output

 #### Usage

 1. Run `genv -h` to see available options.